 History: Dollar Tree is an American departmental store chain.
 It was established by Doug Perry in 1986.
 Its corporate headquarter is located in Chesapeake, Virginia.
 Dollar Tree Inc. is a public company listed on NASDAQ and trades under the stock symbol DLTR.
 It operates three brands – Dollar Bills, Dollar Tree, and Deal$.
 ‘Dollar Tree’ and ‘Dollar Bills’ offers products worth one dollar or below and ‘Deal$’ on the other hand sells costlier products.

 Presence: This is a retail brand trusted by American people.
-The chain has presence at over 4,400 locations in 48 U.S. states.
+The chain has a presence at over 4,400 locations in 48 U.S. states.
 It also has some stores in Canada.
 The chain is still growing and is now seeking to mark its presence effectively overseas.

 Additional Services: Dollar Tree is engaged in sales of a variety of products whether they belong to regional, national or private brands.
 It sells party supplies, cosmetics, housewares, grocery, crafts and decors, toys, glassware, canned food and even snacks.
 It also facilitates online shopping.

-Community Initiatives: Dollar tree realizes its social responsibilities and have been contributing to the society and nation through various efforts.
+Community Initiatives: Dollar tree realizes its social responsibilities and has been contributing to the society and nation through various efforts.
 It has been funding Operation Homefront, which is a charitable project initiated to financially aid veterans and their dependents.
 It has been also donating to Virginia Foundation of Independent Colleges Brighter Future Scholarship program.

-Environmental Initiatives: The company has always promoted an environment friendly work culture and has been also supporting organizations involved in protection and conservation of nature.
+Environmental Initiatives: The company has always promoted an environment-friendly work culture and has been also supporting organizations involved in protection and conservation of nature.
 It has significantly aided in a project educating children about wetland conservation and promoted cultivating wetland in classrooms.

 Financial Stature: This is a large chain that employs more than 50,000 employees and operates more than 4000 stores and 10 distribution centers.
 Its annual revenue turns around $5 billion approximately and its operating income is greater than $500 million.
 The company is listed in NASDAQ and has been trading successfully for many years.